 ROI Example

 A $180,000 detached ADU generating $2,000/month produces $24,000/year — a gross yield of 13.3% on the build cost.
 A permitted ADU also typically adds $150,000–$220,000 in appraised property value.
-That's a build cost that pays for itself and then appreciates.
+That's a build cost that pays for itself through rental income while the property appreciates simultaneously.

 ADU vs. Room Addition: Which Makes More Financial Sense?